KQM-git/TCL/characters/pyro/bennett.md

 {% tab title="C1" %}
 ### Grand Expectation

-Fantastic Voyage’s ATK increase no longer has an HP restriction, and gains an additional 20% of Bennett’s Base ATK.
+**Fantastic Voyage**’s ATK increase no longer has an HP restriction, and gains an additional 20% of Bennett’s Base ATK.
 {% endtab %}

 {% tab title="C2" %}